 We recognise that effective partnerships with industry are critical to achieving our mission of protecting Australia’s border and managing the movement of people and goods across it.

+We are committed to working with industry to identify and address compliance issues.
 Increased compliance facilitates legitimate trade, ensures a level playing field for industry and contributes to the protection of Australia’s border.

 In line with the